On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Learning Koopman Operators for Dexterous Manipulation

 It is worth noting that KODex can also leverage partial trajectories that do not complete the task, as long as all the state pairs $(\mathrm{x}^n(t), \mathrm{x}^n(t+1))$ are temporally consecutive.
-Additionally, we also record the actuated torque $\mathrm{\tau}(t)$ at each time step for the controller design discussed in Section.~\ref{sec:control}.
+Additionally, we also record the actuated torque $\mathrm{\tau}(t)$ at each time step for the controller design discussed in Section~\ref{sec:control}.

-Once the reference dynamics are learned, we will able to integrate it to generate a rollout in the observables space.
-However, in order to command the robot, we need to obtain the rollouts in the original robot states.
-Recall from Eq. (\ref{eqn:gx}) that we designed $g(\mathrm{x}(t))$ such that both robot state $\mathrm{x}_r(t)$ and object state $\mathrm{x}_o(t)$ are part of the observables.
-As such, we can retrieve the desired robot state trajectory $\{\hat{\mathrm{x}}_r(t)\}$ by selecting the corresponding elements in $g(\mathrm{x}(t))$.
+We use the learned reference dynamics to generate rollouts in the observables space.
+However, we need to obtain the rollouts in the original robot states to command the robot.
+Since we designed $\phi(\mathrm{x}(t))$ such that both robot state $\mathrm{x}_r(t)$ is a part of the observables in (\ref{eqn:gx}), we can retrieve the desired robot trajectory $\{\hat{\mathrm{x}}_r(t)\}$ by selecting the corresponding elements in $\phi(\mathrm{x}(t))$.

 Indeed, the data distribution in $D$ has a considerable effect on the generalizability of the computed Koopman matrix $\mathbf{K}$.
 Therefore, there is an inevitable trade-off between the number of demonstrations and the cost of data collection - a challenge shared by most imitation learning algorithms.